kavia-common/role-based-access-dashboard-113316-113325/react_frontend/README.md

 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify

+## RBAC & Permissions Matrix

+This app uses a centralized, config-driven role/permissions system:

+- The permissions matrix file is at `src/config/permissions.js`.
+- All feature/route/conditional rendering uses this shared matrix for flexibility, organization-wide consistency, and ease of updates.
+- Role and permission checks in the UI, hooks, and routes refer to this matrix via the `can()` method on the AuthContext.
+- To visualize the full permissions model, use the included `<PermissionsMatrix />` UI component (`src/components/UI/PermissionsMatrix.js`)—rendered in the Super Admin dashboard by default.

+**To add or modify roles and permissions:**  Edit only `src/config/permissions.js`.
+Your changes propagate app-wide.

 ## Getting Started

 In the project directory, you can run: